wifi-tally/wifi-tally/documentation/docs/getting-started.md

 ### a piece of RGB LED strip

 It needs to be specified for 5V and have a common anode.
-Most LED strips that can be separated after _every_ LED should fulfill that requirement.
+Most LED strips that can be separated after _every_ LED and have 4 pins should fulfill that requirement.

-I recommend taking one with 120LEDs per meter.
+I recommend taking one with 120LEDs per meter to not have the LEDS be spaced too much.

 ## Setup